 1. Classic S’mores

 If you are hungry for just a snack, popcorn is something quick and easy you can make around an open fire.
 For this recipe, you will simply need a disposable pie pan, ¼ cup of popcorn kernels, 1 tablespoon of vegetable oil, aluminum foil, and if desired, salt and butter for seasoning.
-Who needs the microwave when you can make popcorn this easy and fun way?
+Who needs the microwave when you can make this popular campfire food the easy and fun way?

 3. Cowhorn Biscuits